 - In a blender, add all the sauce ingredients: soaked cashews, vegetable stock, water, onion flakes, garlic powder, hot sauce, parsley nutritional yeast, Worcestershire sauce, apple cider vinegar, and arrowroot flour.

 - Pour the sauce onto the pan with the cooked spinach artichokes mixture.

-- Cook over medium heat, stirring constantly, until the sauce get bubbly, thicken and create a cheesy texture.
+- Cook over medium heat, constantly stirring, until the sauce gets bubbly, thickens, and creates a cheesy texture.

-- Serve immediatly in a large serving dish, add chili flakes and fresh parsley on top before serving.
+- Serve immediately in a large serving dish, add chili flakes and fresh parsley on top before serving.

-- Serve with rice crackers, seed crackers or toasted slice of french baguette.
+- Serve with rice crackers, seed crackers, or toasted slices of French baguette.

-- You can make-ahead your dip, store in an airtight box and rewarm in a saucepan until hot.
+- You can make ahead your dip, store it in an airtight box, and rewarm in a saucepan until hot.
 Store up to 3 days in the fridge or freeze.